Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Discussion

 \subsection{Parameter transfer vs.\ independent training}

 The contrasting behavior of Red-T and Red-I reveals that the advantage of parameter transfer is condition-dependent.
 In ideal simulations, the transferred parameters represent a well-optimized starting point that the merged encoding can further refine, leading to significantly lower loss (Table~\ref{tab:sig_ideal}).
 However, under shot noise, the transferred solution---optimized for exact inner products---may not be robust to the statistical fluctuations of finite-shot estimation.
 Red-I, lacking any transferred bias, learns a solution adapted to the noisy evaluation conditions from the outset.
-This observation has practical implications: on real quantum hardware where noise is unavoidable, independent initialization may be preferable to parameter transfer from an ideally trained circuit.
+This observation---consistent with the general transfer learning principle that domain mismatch degrades transferred performance---has practical implications: on real quantum hardware where noise is unavoidable, independent initialization may be preferable to parameter transfer from an ideally trained circuit.